Running in Whistler

 Comfortably Numb is a 26-kilometre run from Wedgemount to Lost Lake, with elevations of more that 1,000 metres.
 View Trails Database

 Take the Whistler Village Gondola up to the Roundhouse Lodge to access the Singing Pass trail and make your way back down to the valley.
 If you prefer to not take the gondola, you may access the trail from the Village and run up to the Roundhouse Lodge.
-This stunning and challenging run is 24 km long.
+This stunning and challenging run is 24 kilometres long.
 View Alpine Hiking Map

 The Sea to Sky Trail is a 190-kilometre journey that begins at the windswept Squamish waterfront and traverses all the way to Pemberton and beyond.
 View Sea to Sky Trail Guide